gobjserver/gobjserver/README.md

 ## Features
 - REST API and Swagger UI
 - Middlewares (cors, gzip and static)
-- CI with Travis
+- RethinkDB
-- Docker Build
+- Docker Build and CI with Travis

 ## Installation